Protection Where Your Brand Is Most Visible

 What social media platforms does the Netcraft service cover?

-What is advanced fee fraud?
+What is advance fee fraud?

 Advance fee frauds typically involve promising the victim a large amount of money or valuable goods, with only a relatively small up-front fee required (for example, to cover processing).
 The money, of course, never arrives.
-Executive impersonation is used extensively in advanced fee fraud attacks to make them appear more convincing.
+Executive impersonation is used extensively in advance fee fraud attacks to make them appear more convincing.

 What other tactics might a criminal use during an executive impersonation attack?